fsi-open/form-extensions-bundle/Resources/doc/multiple_file_upload.md

 ```

 ### Note
-Collection form type could only have field specified by the `multi_upload_field` option as required.
-Other field must be optional.
+Collection form type could only have field specified by the `multi_upload_field`
+option as required.
+Other field can be optional. `empty_data` option must be
+changed to a `null`, otherwise if you put a `File` constraint on the field, it will
+receive an empty array and break due to improper value type.

 ```php
 use Symfony\Component\Form\AbstractType;